Philip Krantz: Life

 Krantz was born on October 10, 1858, in Zhuprany, in the Vilna Governorate, Russian Empire, the son of Baruch Rombro and Bella Rosa Uger.
 Some biographers claimed he was born in Khodaki, in the Podolian Governorate.

 Krantz moved with his parents to Ashmyany, where he studied in a Russian school and had private tutors.
 In 1872, he began attending the Zhitomir rabbinical school.
 In 1873, he switched to the Kremenchug senior high school, graduating from there in 1879.
 During school, he became involved with the revolutionary movement.
 He was arrested in 1877 for political propaganda and imprisoned for a year in Kharkov.
 He studied at the St. Petersburg Technological Institute from 1879 to 1881.
 He began working as a journalist in 1880 and initially wrote for the Russian Jewish weekly Razsviet.
 He then studied at the Sorbonne in 1882.
 In 1881, following the assassination of Alexander II, he fled Russia due to his associations with the people involved in the assassination and went to Paris.

 While in Paris, Krantz began his literary career by writing a lengthy essay on Baruch Spinoza in the Razsviet.
 He also began writing for other Russian magazines during that time, including Russki Evrey, Voskhod, and Kievskaya Zarya, became active in spreading his social democracy ideals among the Jewish working classes, and was a founder of the Jewish Arbeiter Verein, an active center of socialism for workers and students who emigrated from Czarist Russia.
 He moved to London in 1883 and began writing for Morris Winchevsky's Yiddish weekly socialist journal Der Poylisher Yidl.
 Although he never previously considered writing in the "Jewish Jargon," he spent the rest of his life writing in Yiddish.
-Within two years, he became editor of the new Socialist monthly Arbeter Fraynd.
+Within two years, he became editor of the new Anarchist monthly Arbeter Fraynd.
 In 1888, he helped found a Jewish Social-Democratic group and, at their request, translated Ferdinand Lassalle's Das Arbeiter-Programme.
 In 1889, the London Jewish workers chose him as their delegate to the first International Workers Congress in Paris.

 In 1890, Krantz accepted an invitation from New York Jewish socialists to edit a social-democratic paper and immigrated to America.
 The paper, Arbeter Tsaytung, began publishing later that year.
 In 1894, it became the daily Dos Abend Blatt, the official Jewish organ of the Socialist Labor Party.
 He was also the first editor of the Zukunft, which was started by American Jewish socialists in 1892, and contributed to the monthlies Neuer Geist and Neue Zeit.
 In 1893, he took post-graduate courses in chemistry at New York University and worked there as an assistant lecturer in chemistry.
 From 1894 to 1902, he taught English in New York public evening schools.